duzf-1/firstgit/readme.txt

-use --no-ff disable fast forward mode.
+Use --no-ff disable fast forward mode.
 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.